 I think that some of us (geeks, men over 40 etc) make the opposite mistake of “shutting down” their emotions.
-Perhaps trying to repress the rollercoaster of the natural ups and downs of life?
-I wonder whether older people who’ve experienced some big setbacks in life (e.g. divorce, illness, career stagnation, redundancy) sometimes do that as a coping mechanism?
+People who’ve experienced some big setbacks in life (e.g. divorce, illness, career stagnation, redundancy) sometimes do that as a coping mechanism.

 Anyway, the bottom line is: don’t be afraid to have feels.
 Emotions are natural and healthy…but they come and go like clouds in the sky.
 Feels are natural…but you should learn to master them or they will master you.

 Got my Mind Set on You (George Harrison)

-George seems fixated (I got my mind set on you x4) and puts the subject of the song up on a pedestal.
-His assumption seems to be that she is The Prize and he is the supplicant.
-That’s a mentality often adopted by Nice Guys.
+George seems fixated (I got my mind set on you x4) and puts his Princess up on a pedestal, a mentality often adopted by Nice Guys.